aip-dev/aip.dev/aip/general/0210/aip.md

 ### Unique identifiers

-**TL;DR:** Unique identifiers **should** limit to ASCII, generally only letters, numbers, hyphens, and underscores, and **should not** start with a number.
+**TL;DR:** Unique identifiers **should** limit to ASCII, generally only letters, numbers, hyphens, and underscores.
+Additionally, unique identifiers **should** start with a letter, **should** end in either a letter or number, and **should not** have hyphens or underscores that are next to other hyphens or underscores.

 Strings used as unique identifiers **should** limit inputs to ASCII characters, typically letters, numbers, hyphens, and underscores